nihalxkumar/learnings-notebook/src/Learning-C/Pointers/pointersAnd1DArrays.md

-# Pointers and 1D Array
+# Pointers and 1D Arrays

 ```C
 int a;